sparkflows/sparkflows-docs/docs/installation/operating/migrating-h2-db-to-mysql.rst

 Fire Insights comes with an embedded H2 DB.

-There are times when we start with the embedded H2 DB, but then want to want to an MySQL.
+There are times when we start with the embedded H2 DB, but then want to migrate to MySQL.
 It is always recommended to start with MySQL database with Fire Insights for long term stability and reliability.

 Below are the steps for migrating the data from H2 DB to MySQL.